← Back to lessons

 What this means

 You can build software.
 Not because you learned JavaScript or Python.
-Because you learned how to describe what you want, verify the result, and iterate.
+Because you learned to describe what you want, verify the result, and iterate.
 The programming language is an implementation detail that Claude Code handles.

 What’s next